Wolves Foundation, Rugby League Carers and State of Mind Sport

-Offload will give men in Warrington the opportunity to team up with current and past players to build their mental fitness.
-The ground-breaking and innovative project funded by the Big Lottery will go behind the scenes of Warrington's Super League club to learn the mental fitness techniques used by professional players.
+Offload gives men the opportunity to go behind the scenes of the great game of Rugby League and learn the mental fitness techniques used by professional players.

 Whether you’re feeling great and want to stay that way, you’re a bit fed up; or you’re struggling to manage your feelings, this site has links to information and tips ranging from how to boost your mood, to where to get help if you’re unable to cope.

-The website has been developed for people living in Warrington, so some of the services are for local people only.
-The words 'Local Service' indicate which services are aimed at Warrington residents.
+The site has been developed for people living in Warrington, so some of the services are for local people only.
+The words indicate which services are aimed at Warrington residents.
 Many of the links are for national sites however, so the information will be relevant wherever in England you live.

 These are the main topics of which are targeted at children, young people, adults and the elderly;

 - Signs and symptoms

 - Information about local and national services and support

 - If you need help right now

 For useful website and helpful information please follow the link below: Useful Websites

 Military Veterans Service - GMMH provide mental health services for military veterans in Cheshire and Merseyside (excluding Liverpool).
 The service support veterans by delivering specialist high quality care with a focus on improving psychological wellbeing, increasing social networks and long- term recovery.
 For more information please visit their website at Military Veterans Services